 Active Duty Service Commitments fulfill two very important functions.
-They assure the Air Force and the nation's taxpayers receive an appropriate return for their investment in money and/or time in training, education and bonuses.
+They assure the Department of the Air Force and the nation's taxpayers receive an appropriate return for their investment in money and/or time in training, education, and bonuses.
 This includes training not provided by the Air Force.
 ADSCs also communicate to Air Force members the periods of obligated service they must complete before becoming eligible to separate or retire from the Air Force.

-The Air Force establishes ADSCs for all active duty members who participate in ADSC-incurring events.
+The Department of the Air Force establishes ADSCs for all active duty members who participate in ADSC-incurring events.
 ADSCs incurred for training or education will become effective on the graduation date or upon completion of required training or education.